 As a cash buyer, it's up to you whether or not to have searches.
-But it's recommended to do them, as you may uncover important issues about the property such as flood risk, contaminated land and whether any alterations have received planning permission and building regulations consent.
+But we'd recommend that you do them, as you may uncover important issues that could affect the property and its value, such as flood risk, contaminated land and whether any alterations have received planning permission and building regulations consent.

 What if you're unhappy with the service?

 Conveyancing is a complicated process, and your conveyancer can make or break the deal.

 If you have concerns about how your conveyancer handled the purchase, you should talk to them and make a complaint to the firm in the first instance.